Autódromo de Sitges-Terramar: Future

 In 2016, the Grand Prix group, which specializes in horse world events, presented the project to reopen the Autòdrom after being closed for sixty years.
 The initiative consists of adapting the facilities to host activities and equestrian events of international projection and, at the same time, take advantage of the circuit to carry out specific tests in the world of motoring, which provide continuity to its value as a historical piece of motorsport.

 The project has been approved by both the City of Sant Pere de Ribes and the Generalitat de Catalunya, after four years of work with contributions and improvements by technicians from the various administrations involved (including urban planners, environmentalists, architects, and naturalists).

 As of 2022, the Autòdrom is scheduled to reopen in 2023, after adapting the facilities to the approved project.
 The Autòdrom area as a whole has 65 hectares, of which only 5.3 are buildable and 14.4 are green areas.
 The rest are intended for the equestrian area, the track of the circuit, the tiers, and access.
 The project presented by the company has been designed with the premise of respecting the environment and integrating it into the landscape.
 They claim it is very important that to be conscious of their impact on the environment, and aspire to enhance the area’s natural legacy, even pledging to clean up the nearby riverbed.
 In fact, the Autòdrom has given up 40% of building land, to avoid overcrowding and ensure its environmental sustainability.

 Once reopened, entry to the Autòdrom will be free for all visitors, who will be able to see the equestrian activities that will take place, especially in the autumn and winter months, when this hobby stops in the countries of central and northern Europe.
 Already 2021 saw more than 500 legitimate tourists visit the site, despite the ongoing COVID-19 Pandemic.

-The track and surrounding land is currently an operating chicken farm.